Dallas Cowboys vs. Arizona Cardinals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Cardinals stats and trends

-- In Arizona's 15 games this year, it has nine wins against the spread.
+- Arizona has played 15 games, with nine wins against the spread.

-- Arizona's games this season have hit the over seven times in 15 opportunities (46.7%).
+- Arizona's games this season have hit the over in 46.7% of its opportunities (seven times in 15 games with a set point total).

-- Arizona is 8-3 against the spread and 9-2 overall in games when it records more than 20.5 points.
+- When Arizona puts up more than 20.5 points, it is 8-3 against the spread and 9-2 overall.

 - The Cardinals have 14 giveaways this season, while the Cowboys have 33 takeaways.